 I loved the Manchego croquettes, with lemon emulsion and pickled chilIi ($5.50AUD each) and Jim enjoyed the raw fish with pickled fennel, yogurt, and fermented cucumber ($24AUD).

-Surprisingly, our waiter confirmed that my glass of sparkling wine, which travelled 45cm across our table by itself, was not part of Mona’s illusionary displays.
-To find out more about our unexplained, yet verified experience, visit our Mona Museum WHAT THE..?! – My glass of sparkling travelled 45cm by itself!
+Surprisingly, our waiter confirmed that my glass of sparkling wine, which travelled 45cm across our table by itself, was not part of MONA’S illusionary displays!
+To find out more about our unexplained, yet verified experience, visit our MONA Museum WHAT THE..?!

-- Just when you think you’ve seen everything, you discover The Museum of Everything at the bottom of Mona.
-A museum within a museum resembling an entry into a Coles Funny Picture Book style house.
+- Just when you think you’ve seen everything, you discover The Museum of Everything at the bottom of MONA.
+It’s a museum within a museum resembling an entry into a Coles Funny Picture Book.

 The huge rock face besides the bar that leads to Pharos is delightfully imposing and rustic.
 Corridor of sheer rock face so high so deep underground!

 - The Shit Factory – After nearly two hours of walking around with heightened senses, Jim and I needed a break and a drink.
 We noticed a small throng of people spilling out from around a corner.